Patrick Mahomes II Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Season Stats

-- He's also carried the ball 37 times for 227 yards and one touchdown, averaging 22.7 yards per game.
+- He's also contributed in the ground game, with 227 rushing yards (22.7 ypg) on 37 carries with one rushing touchdown.

-- The Chiefs, who rank ninth in the NFL in points scored, have dropped back to pass 63.7% of the time while opting for the ground attack 36.3% of the time.
+- The Chiefs, who rank ninth in the NFL in points scored, have dropped back to pass 63.7% of the time while running the football 36.3% of the time.

-- Mahomes has attempted 57 of his 412 passes in the red zone, accounting for 58.2% of his team's red zone plays.
+- Mahomes has thrown 57 passes in the red zone this season, 58.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mahomes' matchup with the Cowboys.